SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_VSI6800+.md

 ### Creation

-The **Imagine Communications VSI6800+** driver combines **serial** and **smart-serial** communication.
+The **Imagine Communications VSI6800+** connector combines **serial** and **smart-serial** communication.
 During the creation of the element, the port settings need to be filled in correctly.
 These communication settings will be used to send and receive commands and responses to and from the device.

 SERIAL CONNECTION: